UWDIRECT/UWDIRECT.github.io/grading.md

 there will be adjustments for significant discrepancies in the relative contributions of team members.
 The latter will be assessed by commit logs and by a peer assesment survey students will take at the end of the quarter.
-Separate, defined graded components will be given for SEDS and DSMfCER.
+Separate, defined graded components will be given for SEDS and DSMCER.

 Project deadline and final presentation dates can be found on the syllabus page.